jboss-xpaas/docker-containers/xpaas-bpms-docker/README.md

 * Creates and configures a Zookeeper docker container.
 * Creates and configures a MySQL docker container.
 * Creates and configures an haproxy docker container.
-* Creates and configures a several BPMS server instances.
+* Creates and configures several BPMS server instances.

 This script is located at <code>scripts/cluster/create_cluster.sh</code> and has the following input arguments:
 * <code>-name | --cluster-name</code>: The name for the cluster.
 If not set, defaults to <code>bpms-cluster</code>.